hopewayne11/purchase_predictor/README.md

-# purchase_predictor
+#Purchase Predictor

-A machine learning model that predicts the likelihood of a product being bought based on google trends and social media searches
+Predict the purchase likelihood of a given product using Google Trends and social media signals

+#Requirements

+Install from 'requirements.txt'(recommended environment: Python 3.10):